 Rolled Throughput Yield is the probability of the entire process producing zero defects.
-The metric RTY is increasingly relevant when a process has excessive rework.
+This metric is increasingly relevant when a process has excessive rework.

 Since this rework involves many of the 7-wastes and contains the hidden factory opportunity, it is relevant to guide the team in the right direction.